sunbury-web-dev/intro-to-web-development-syllabus/syllabus/week2.md

 In this lab we'll begin by using the commandine to create a folder and a file and then removing that foler and file.

-After that we'll clone a repository (or open a Codespace) that contains some templates for taking class notes in [markdown](https://www.markdownguide.org/).
+After that we'll fork a repository and then clone (or open a Codespace) that contains some templates for taking class notes in [markdown](https://www.markdownguide.org/).
 We'll practice using git to clone the repository, make changes, and push those changes to GitHub.

 #### Directions